How Do Adventists Make Movie and Music Choices?

 What does the Bible say about choosing what we watch and listen to?

-The Bible doesn’t specify what we should and shouldn’t watch (after all, movies didn’t even exist back then).
+The Bible doesn’t specify what we should and shouldn’t watch (of course, movies didn’t even exist back then).
 But it does give us principles that can help us evaluate music and movies.
 These principles—found both in the Old Testament and New Testament—are:

 You may see Adventist church members making different decisions when it comes to entertainment.
-Even church leaders won’t always agree with one another.
+Even church leaders won’t always agree with one another since the application of principles is often subjective.

-So, in the end, we can’t look at people; we must recognize our responsibility to apply the principles as the Holy Spirit guides us.
+So, in the end, it’s not our job to assess other people’s choices of entertainment or enrichment.
+We must recognize our responsibility to apply and demonstrate biblical principles as the Holy Spirit guides us.

 Glorifying God

-In everything we do, we should keep the glory of God uppermost (1 Corinthians 10:31).
+In everything we do, let’s consider how we are representing Jesus and those who follow Him (1 Corinthians 10:31).
 Though not every activity or piece of content will directly praise God, it can still glorify Him through what it promotes and encourages.

 Guarding our hearts

-In the Bible, the heart is the center of a person, including the thoughts, affections, and deepest parts of that individual.2 What we place our hearts on is what will take priority in our lives (Matthew 6:21).
+In the Bible, the “heart” refers to the core of who we are, including our thoughts, affections, and the deepest parts of our identities.2 What we let into our hearts will take priority in our lives (Matthew 6:21).

 And that’s why we have to guard our hearts so carefully (Proverbs 4:23).
-It’s easy to drift from what’s most important in life.
+It can be all too easy to let the whims of the world cause us to drift from what’s most important in life.

 Guarding the heart means guarding the pathways to the heart—the senses.
 We have to watch what we allow in through these avenues—sight, hearing, touch, etc.—because of the impact they can have on us.